barotto/libRocketDoc/pages/tutorials/python_event_system.md

 PythonInterface::Initialise should be called before {{page.lib_name}} is initialised.
 This ensures the Python bindings are available when {{page.lib_name}} starts up.

-PythonInterface::Shutdown should be called after you've released all contexts but before you call {{page.lib_ns}}::Shutdown().
+PythonInterface::Shutdown should be called after you've released all contexts but before you call `{{page.lib_ns}}::Shutdown()`.
 This ensures all Python objects are released before {{page.lib_name}} does its final cleanup.

 At this point you'll need to add the relevant Python and Boost::Python build paths to your project and then compile and link your project.

 ### Step 2: Replacing the Event System

 We can now completely remove the existing event system from RocketInvaders as the Python bindings will do all the event management for us.
 Remove all source and header files that begin with Event.
-You'll also need to comment out some code in GameElement.cpp and Game.cpp that call the EventManager directly.
+You'll also need to comment out some code in `GameElement.cpp`{:.path} and `Game.cpp`{:.path} that call the `EventManager` directly.
 We'll get back to those later.

-Also remove all the EventManager initialisation from main.cpp as we'll replace it with a new Python script.
+Also remove all the EventManager initialisation from `main.cpp`{:.path} as we'll replace it with a new Python script.
 I suggest you name it autoexec.py and place it in a python subfolder.
 It should look something like this:

 ```python
 import rocket